TaikerLiang/Marceline/README.md

 If you want to hava a archive page(list all article titles of your ghost blog), please follow this [tutorial](https://help.ghost.org/hc/en-us/articles/224936867-Static-Pages) to create a static page for archive page.
 Then restart your ghost process. (`forever restart index.js`, `service ghost restart`)

-View Marceline in action [here](http://blog.taiker.space/archive-post/)
+View Marceline archive page in action [here](http://blog.taiker.space/archive-post/)

 ## Reference